There are two sides to Hawaii — the lush tourism and fascinating history

 A spectacular drive up Highway 72 takes visitors from Diamond Head to the Makapuu lighthouse.
 The setting for this point is wonderful and is reached by hiking about three miles (round trip) up a trail from a carpark.
 Parking can be tight and the trail is a path populated with families, strollers, pooches, and camera-clad sightseers.
 From the top of the point, the views northward up the Makapu’u beach stretching toward the North Shore is breathtaking.

 On the other side of the island, the drive up the western shore of Hawaii will quickly convince travelers that Hawaii is not only a haven for the wealthy.
 Here, small houses are packed into communities and cars seem to fill everyone’s yards.
-The beaches are for the most part rugged, but some are manicured.
-This side of Hawaii has so far escaped discovery by most guidebooks and tourists.
+The beaches stretch for the most part rugged, but some seem manicured.
+This side of Hawaii escaped discovery by most guidebooks and tourists.
+It shows us the hidden rugged part and the uncrowded part of today’s history and tourism in Oahu.

 Finally, we come to the cluster of upscale hotels at Ko Olina.
 Here, the Four Seasons, Disney’s Aulani Resort, and Marriott’s Olina Beach Club rise side by side.
-At the far northern sector of the neighborhood is the Paradise Cove Luau.
+At the far northern sector of the neighborhood, Paradise Cove Luau beckons.
 Some come to Hawaii and never leave this corner of Oahu.
 There is swimming in four lagoons and a manicured landscaped garden surrounding the area.
 The nearby Paradise Cove Luau is one of Oahu’s top entertainment venues, with a full show, rides on outrigger canoes, and a luau show complete with a roasted pig pulled freshly from the pit.
+A more perfect place to end your trip through the history and tourism in Oahu cannot be found.

 To finish off any tour of Oahu make sure to make your way to Kamehameha Bakery for their Malasadas.
 The local transportation worker who told us about this place lit up when he described malasadas.
 Ours did, too, when we tasted them.
-These wonderful pastries and donuts are amazing and are a reason themselves to return to this industrial section of Honolulu, not too far from the airport.
+These wonderful pastries and donuts provide a reason themselves to return to this industrial section of Honolulu, not too far from the airport.
 I’ll even bet your taxi driver knows his or her way to get here when visitors head to the airport to depart.
-Also, if kids are in tow make sure to try Hawaiian shave ice (not shaved ice).
+Also, if kids are in tow, make sure to try Hawaiian shave ice (not shaved ice).

 Photos © C.Leocha except where noted.